satansdeer/satansdeer.github.com/content/legacy-posts/graphql-beginner/index.md

 ### Step 4: Integrate React

 To connect Apollo Client to React, we'll use the `ApolloProvider`.
-It works just like React Context provider, you can read more about React Context API [here](https://maksimivanov.com/posts/react-context-api/)
+It works like React Context provider, you can read more about React Context API [here](https://maksimivanov.com/posts/react-context-api/)

 * In `index.js`, wrap your `App` with an `ApolloProvider`.